Parkinson’s: A break down…

 Further signs of Parkinson’s disease include:

 - Dizziness (making them more prone to falls)

-Patients can also experience non-motor related symptoms such as pain, anxiety, depression, and in some cases, hallucinations and delusions.
+Individuals can also experience non-motor related symptoms such as pain, anxiety, depression, and in some cases, hallucinations and delusions.

+Looking for Parkinson’s care for your loved one?
 Call our friendly team on 0800 471 4741 today to discuss your requirements and arrange an assessment.